WalrusWarrior/Goblin-Slayer/README.md

     print("You see a", monster, "in your path!
 It has", ghp, "health!") action = input("What would you like to do? [atk] [run]")

-    while ghp > 0 and action == "atk" and yhp > 0:  # loop runs if gob or user not dead and if user says atk dmg = random.randint(1, 5)
+    while ghp > 0 and action == "atk" and yhp > 0:  # loop runs if gob or user not dead and if user does not say 'run' dmg = random.randint(1, 5)
         crt = random.randint(1, 100)